 Make sure it isn't just a long list of features.
 Remember, this is a marketing document not a tech spec.
 That's especially important if you're using bullet points.

 Again, don't leave this to the last minute.
 Take your time and get it right.

-6 Leverage Social Media, but make it real
+6. Leverage social media, but make it real

-There’s two reasons to create a good social buzz around your app: it’s cheap, effective advertising and it’s great for SEO.
+There’s two reasons to create a good social buzz around your app:

 It's sometimes hard to trust the authority of someone you don't know.
 The oft-cited anonymity of the internet can make comments posted about an app hard to trust… After all, it could be the developer themself posting.

 With social media, when your friend likes a restaurant or a movie, you can be pretty sure it's actually them who's doing it.